Understanding flexible voting pilots

 Find your flexible voting options

-To ensure accurate information for voters, we have worked directly with participating councils, incorporating their specific feedback to refine how pilot data is displayed on our site.
-We have collected and integrated the councils’ polling station data into WhereDoIVote.co.uk to clearly identify pilot locations to users.
+To ensure we provide accurate information to voters, we have worked directly with the participating councils, incorporating their specific feedback to refine how pilot data is displayed on our site.
+We have collected and integrated the councils’ polling station data into our postcode lookup tool WhereDoIVote.co.uk to clearly identify flexible voting locations to users.
 This project has established a successful process that we can apply again for future pilots.

 What stays the same?